Dear New Student Parent,

-SHS is a facility that houses a combination of medical services.
+SHS is a facility that houses a combination of medical and other services.
 There is a walk-in clinic that students can access to see a nurse for free.
-Students can see a physician or nurse practitioner after a nurse visit.
+There is a charge for students to see a physician or nurse practitioner.
 SHS has an in-house pharmacy and laboratory.
-There is a cost for appointments with physicians or nurse practitioners as well as for labs, vaccines medications.
+SHS can assist with any medical or dietary needs.
 All of these services are available to students regardless of health insurance providers.
-SHS also has an International Travel Clinic that offers a wide variety of services including consultations, advice, vaccines and travel-related products.
+For more information about the SHS services and hours please visit the website http://www.wheaton.edu/healthsvcs/

 How does SHS charge for their services?

 Some services at SHS have a cost and are lower than Medicare prices.
-A student does not need to pay at the time of service; rather these charges are placed on their student account.
+A student does not need to pay at time of service; rather these charges are placed on their student account.
 SHS sends students an explanation of charges to their CPO mailbox.
-This statement can be sent to the student’s health insurance company with a claim form for partial or total reimbursement.
-SHS does not bill insurance companies directly, nor do we send these statements to the student's home.
-Students will need to be proactive in sending these statements home to their parents or their insurance companies.
+This statement should be sent to the student’s insurance company with a claim form for partial or total reimbursement.
+SHS does not bill insurance companies directly, nor do we send these statements to the students’ home.
+Students must be proactive in sending these statements home to their parents or their insurance companies.

 What other entrance requirements are there for students and will I be notified about these requirements?

 Every new student will be notified of the entrance medical requirements via their “mywheaton” e-mail account and also with a postcard sent to the address on file at the Admissions office.
 Parents can learn more about health entrance requirements on the SHS website or Admissions website.
 Parents are not notified of their student's progress to complete these requirements.
 Please encourage your student to check their e-mail frequently for information.
 There is a deadline and a non-refundable late fee if these requirements are not completed on time.